 Like every other aspect of motherhood, the breastfeeding journey is different for everyone.
-Some moms may find that nursing is easy right away, some may face discomfort and soreness in the initial weeks, and some may struggle for months to figure out the perfect latch.
-An easy routine may come quickly…or it may not.
+Some may find that nursing is easy right away, some may experience sore nipples in the early weeks, and some may struggle with finding the perfect latch.
+Breastfed babies need to eat at least 10-12 times per day in the beginning, and an easy routine may come quickly…or it may not.

-Regardless of the situation, there are things that can benefit all breastfeeding mamas.
-If your partner is breastfeeding or planning to, here are some practical ways you can support her:
+Regardless of the situation, there are things that can benefit all breastfeeding moms.
+If your partner is breastfeeding or planning to breastfeed, here are some practical ways you can help:

 1. Attend a breastfeeding class together.

 Many expectant parents find that taking a breastfeeding class helps prepare them for this uncharted territory.
 During these classes, which may only be virtual at the moment, parents learn how to achieve a proper latch and are taught different nursing positions, among other things.